 The issue of access to Justice and to Law has been the object of great discussions worldwide.
-The slowness in the realization of justice carries high costs to be incurred by persons and businesses.
+The slowness in the realization of justice causes high costs to be incurred by persons and businesses.
 In as much as these social and individual needs require dynamic solutions and, given the essentially private character subjacent to many conflicts, students and practitioners in the field of law have recommended the adoption of quick and effective instruments better suited for the treatment of conflicts.

-The Government's Program for the VI Legislature 2001-2005, approved by Resolution n.o 5-A/2001, of 13 March, identifies indications of an accentuated crisis in justice and affirms that the same must be faced up to with determination and overcome through a vigorous and coherent movement of reforms leading to the affirmation and structuring of an effectively independent justice, accessible by the citizens, quick in its operation, that gives security to the citizen and is capable of responding to the challenges of development.
-To alleviate the excess of conflicts and courts overload, it is proposed, among other alternatives, the incentive to a conciliatory resolution of conflicts, through institutes suited to that end, namely, the arbitration centers and mediation instances.
+The Government's Program for the IV Legislation 2001-2005, approved by Resolution n.° 5-A/2001, of 13 March, identifies indications of an accentuated crisis and affirms that the same must be faced up to with determination and overcome through a vigorous and coherent movement of reforms leading to the affirmation and structuring of an effectively independent justice, accessible by all citizens, quick in its operation, that gives security to the citizen and is up to respond to the challenges of development.
+To alleviate the excess of conflicts and courts overload, it is proposed, among other alternatives, the incentive to a conciliatory resolution of conflicts, to the institutes suited to that end, namely, the arbitration centers and mediation instances.

 Well, the recourse to mediation offers quickness and celerity in conflict resolution by consensus.
-In the final analysis, it is a mechanism that assures amplification of the access to justice and to the right of the citizens susceptible, for that reason, of reforming the operation of justice and the exercise of citizenship.
+In the last analysis, it is a mechanism that assures amplified access to justice and to the law by the citizens susceptible, for that reason, of reforming the operation of justice and the exercise of citizenship.